-The Mastery Readiness Programme exists for schools that would benefit from a staged approach to adopting teaching for mastery in mathematics.
+The Mastery Readiness Programme is for primary schools that want to adopt teaching for mastery in maths, but would benefit from a staged approach.

-The programme was born from local observations that schools are most successful in implementing sustained and meaningful change through teaching for mastery when certain foundations are already in place.
-These are areas in which the Mastery Readiness Programme offers support and development.
+Schools that are successful in implementing sustained and meaningful change through teaching for mastery have key foundations already in place.

-- shared vision and culture around the importance of mathematics
+- shared vision and culture around the importance of maths

-- good mathematics subject knowledge amongst teachers and TAs
+- good maths subject knowledge amongst teachers and TAs

-- systems that maximise learning, e.g. timetabling, intervention, curriculum and pedagogical approaches
+- systems that maximise learning, such as timetabling, intervention, curriculum and pedagogical approaches

-- arithmetical proficiency teaching for all children, to support mathematical fluency by reducing cognitive load
+- teaching of arithmetical proficiency for all children, to support mathematical fluency by reducing cognitive load

 - ongoing staff development, which is valued by all staff and senior leaders.